isbecker/isbecker/README.md

 As an experienced software engineer with a deep passion for distributed systems, cloud technologies, and open-source software, I've made my mark by innovating, optimizing, and leading in various technology domains.
 My expertise in C, C#, Python, and Java, combined with a strong foundation in Linux and Android OS, allows me to craft efficient and secure software solutions.

+I stream my development on OSS projects on [Twitch](https://twitch.tv/beckrdev) and I also upload the streams to [YouTube](https://youtube.com/@beckrdev).

 ## Curent Projects

 ### Garmin Run Streak Tracker